hariomahlawat/IndiaSat/README.md

 * **Step 2 : Run final_classification.py script**

 Make a unique folder of each area and and put the all classification outputs for that area (for all the years) in that folder.

+command line argument to be given while running the script - path of root folder for a givern area. (path of unique folder which you just created)

 Calssification outputs from step 1 will be in .tif format.
 The final_classification.py scipt will do the following:
 1. Creating the subfolder structure - Make subfolders for each year and put corresponding classifications files to them.